basecamp/bcx-api/sections/topics.md

 Get topics
 ----------

 * `GET /projects/1/topics.json` shows topics for this project.
-We will return 50 topics per page.
-If the result set has 50 topics, it's your responsibility to check the next page to see if there are any more topics -- you do this by adding `&page=2` to the query, then `&page=3` and so on.
 * `GET /topics.json` shows topics for all projects.

 ```json